frictionlessdata/frictionless-py/README.md

 ### Validation against advanced checks

-In addition to Data Quality Spec checks the library has a builtin `contib.checks` module to provide advanced data quality checks:
+In addition to Data Quality Spec checks the library has a builtin `contrib.checks` module to provide advanced data quality checks:

 #### blacklisted-value